rsimon/immarkus/docs/data-model-overview.md

 ## 4. Folder Metadata

 IMMARKUS also supports metadata at the folder level.
 Each folder (including the root project folder) can contain a JSON file named `_immarkus.folder.meta.json`.
-This file stores user-provided metadata for the folder and follows the W3C Web Annotation Data Model.
+This file stores user-provided metadata for the folder, using the same W3C Web Annotation format as the image metadata annotation.

 ### Structure of Folder Metadata Files